What is Password Station?

 What are the steps to enroll in Password Station?

-Click on the gold "Enrollment" tile.
+- Click on the gold Enrollment tile.

-Type your NetID password and click "Continue"
+- Type your NetID password and click Continue.

+- Select three hint questions, and then enter answers for the questions.
 Note that the answers are not case sensitive, but spaces will have to be entered as initially created.

 What is the function of the Semi-Private Question?